-As of September 22, 1999, we had outstanding $8,928,513\ {\rm shares}$ of common stock.
-An additional
+As of September 22, 1999, we had outstanding 8,928,513 shares of common stock.
+In addition,

-- 1,980,000 shares may be acquired upon conversion of our outstanding preferred stock at an assumed conversion price of \$3.00 per share.
-After the completion of the proposed equity financing, 2,582,350 shares may be acquired upon conversion even if the conversion price for our series D and series E preferred stock is \$3.00 per share, since antidilution adjustments resulting from that financing will lower the maximum conversion prices of our series B and series C preferred stock to \$1.02656 per share, the exercise price of the warrants to be issued in that financing, increasing the number of shares holders of those series may acquire upon conversion.

-- 5,384,634 shares may be acquired upon exercise of outstanding warrants.
+- an indeterminate number of shares may be acquired upon conversion of our outstanding preferred stock since there is no minimum conversion price.
+1,980,000 shares or approximately 22% of the 8,928,513 shares outstanding as of September 22, 1999 may be acquired upon conversion at an assumed conversion price of \$3.00 per share.
+The number of shares that the holders of the preferred stock may acquire upon conversion will increase as the market price of the common stock declines below that assumed price.
+At an assumed conversion price of \$1.00 per share, holders of preferred stock could acquire 5,940,000 shares of common stock, or approximately 67% of the 8,928,513 shares outstanding as of September 22, 1999.
+After the completion of the proposed equity financing, 2,582,350 shares may be acquired upon conversion even if the conversion price for our series D and series E preferred stock is \$3.00 per share, since antidilution adjustments resulting from that financing will lower the maximum conversion prices of our series B and series C preferred stock to \$1.02656 per share, the exercise price of the warrants to be issued in that financing, increasing the number of shares holders of those series may acquire upon conversion. - 5,384,634 shares may be acquired upon exercise of outstanding warrants.
 After the completion of the proposed equity financing, 6,785,161 shares may be acquired upon exercise of outstanding warrants, since antidilution adjustments resulting from that financing will lower the exercise price and increase the number of shares that may be acquired upon exercise of the outstanding warrants, other than warrants to purchase 2,274,066 shares owned by IBM and warrants to purchase 128,375 shares issued to holders of the preferred stock. - 1,324,570 shares may be acquired upon exercise of outstanding stock options.